GibsS/unity-mask-lighting/README.md

 - Set the the local position, local scale and roation to zero
 - Create a layer called "Lighting" (or anything else)
 - In the child camera, set the "Culling Mask" to only that "Lighting" layer
+- In the parent camera, make sure "Lighting" is unticked in the "Culling Mask"
 - Add the ```LightingCamera``` script to the main camera and set the main and light camera in the script (parent and child camera respectively)
-- To add a "Light", add an GameObject with a SpriteRenderer in the "Lighting" layer, the colours of the sprite will multiplied to other sprites
+- To add a "Light", add an GameObject with a SpriteRenderer in the "Lighting" layer and make sure the sprite is the shape and colour of the light you want

 ## Lighting modes

-All that this library does really is: 1. render lights onto a texture 2. overlay that texture over everything else.
+All that this library basically does is: 1. render your lights onto a texture 2. overlay that texture over everything else.
 The lighting sprites can be anything you desire but you can stick with white circles if you just want circular lights.

 By default, sprites in Unity use the Sprites-Default material which blends colors by adding them.
 I added a material called LightMaterial you can add to your light SpriteRenderer so that the "maximum" color is picked.

 <p float="left">
   <img src="Meta/add-lighting.jpg" width="40%" />